• Skip to primary navigation

 For the tart in the photo - I used Krispie biscuits to pair with my Mango Yoghurt and Orange Jelly.

 Butter is used to bind the crumbed biscuits together.
-Butter can be replaced with margarine for a vegan baking alternative.
+Butter can be replaced with margarine as a vegan baking alternative.

 Condensed Milk - The original recipe calls for an entire tin of condensed milk to 1 kilogram of yoghurt.
-I find this overly sweet and have adjusted the recipe by cutting the condensed milk in half.
+But as I've gotten older, I find that this was a bit too sweet for my taste, so I halved the amount of condensed milk used.
+If you have a sweet tooth, for my recipe just double the amount of condensed milk from 100 grams to 200 grams.

 Boiling water to dissolve the jelly crystals.